rvessell/ece4180/README.md

+## Background

 The purpose of this project is to create a proof of concept for a Machine Learning based system which identifies sirens and alerts drivers with hearing impairments.

+The inspiration for this device came from personal experience.
+I was riding with my grandfather who is deaf, an ambulance came up behind him and he could not hear the siren and had not seen the lights yet.
+By the time I alerted him to the ambulance, we had already slowed them down.
+If there was is a way that we could detect sirens for the hearing impared, we can hopefully save them valuable time when responding to an emergency.

 ## Hardware Used